 Drawing on great volumes of patient data, predictive analytics can augment traditional clinical decision-making with data-enabled determinations at both the individual and population level, resulting in more positive patient outcomes.
 The benefits of analytics can also extend to other parts of the healthcare organization: for example, operational analytics can be applied to real-time dynamic staffing to ensure that the appropriate qualified expertise is in place at the right location at any given time.

 Analytics is a hot topic in today’s healthcare IT world; of the various use cases, here are three of special interest to WWT.

-Wanting to improve patient care while lowering costs, a Missouri-based healthcare provider has been partnering with WWT on several initiatives.
+Wanting to improve patient care while lowering costs, Mercy Virtual has been partnering with WWT on several initiatives.

 In an ongoing engagement, we have been helping design a technology backbone and data ecosystem that will allow them to achieve their strategic data goals.
 The long-term goal includes leveraging disparate data sources to provide a full 360-degree view of each patient in order to identify optimal treatment paths.

 The healthcare provider’s comprehensive care approach has been able to reduce costs and improve patient outcomes for high-risk patients, including: